MethodAtlas

 Every Tool in the Toolbox

-We have spent four pages building up to this moment.
-You understand why correlation is not causation (F1).
-You know that selection bias is the enemy (F3).
-You can speak the language of estimands and identification (F4).
-You can draw a DAG and figure out which backdoor paths need blocking (F5).
+We have spent five pages building up to this moment.
+You understand why correlation is not causation.
+You have seen how a research design structures the causal argument.
+You know that selection bias is the enemy.
+You can speak the language of estimands and identification.
+You can draw a DAG and figure out which backdoor paths need blocking.

 Now the question is: how do you actually block those paths?